-Proxy Statement for the 2023 Annual Meeting of Stockholders
+Proxy Statement for the 2024 Annual Meeting of Stockholders

-May 10, 2023
+May 15, 2024

-Important Notice Regarding the Availability of Proxy Materials for the Stockholders Meeting to Be Held on Wednesday, May 10, 2023 at 10:00 a.m. local time at 350 Oyster Point Blvd., South San Francisco, CA 94080
+Important Notice Regarding the Availability of Proxy Materials for the Stockholders Meeting to Be Held on Wednesday, May 15, 2024 at 10:00 a.m. local time at 350 Oyster Point Blvd., South San Francisco, CA 94080

-The Proxy Statement and annual report to stockholders are available at proxydocs.com/CYTK.
+The Notice of Annual Meeting, Proxy Statement and annual report to stockholders are available at proxydocs.com/CYTK.

-We intend to mail these proxy materials on or about April 7, 2023 to all stockholders of record entitled to vote at the 2023 annual meeting.
+We intend to mail these proxy materials on or about April 8, 2024 to all stockholders of record entitled to vote at the 2024 annual meeting.